-February is Responsible Pet Owners Month so let’s focus on ways to make our cat’s lives better!
+February is Responsible Pet Owners Month, so let’s take this time to focus on ways to make our cats’ lives better!

 Fat cats aren’t just Wall Street bankers.
-They are living right in your home, and they are a one of the biggest problems veterinarians see, so to speak.
+They’re living right in our homes, and they’re a one of the biggest issues veterinarians see.

 Obesity is a growing problem in cats.
-There aren’t any hard statistics on the numbers of flabby felines, but it’s estimated that 10 percent to 30 percent of the cats seen by veterinarians are overweight.
-There’s a good chance their life span will be shortened because they are more prone to arthritis, diabetes mellitus and fatty liver syndrome.
+The Association for Pet Obesity Prevention estimates that nearly 58 percent of cats in the U.S. are overweight.
+There’s a good chance their life span will be shortened because they are more prone to medical conditions like arthritis, diabetes mellitus, and fatty liver syndrome.

-Aim the laser down the hall, up and down the stairs, onto the furniture or up the wall for a little vertical action.
+If you have a laser pointer, aim it down the hall, up and down the stairs, onto the furniture, or up the wall for a little vertical action.
 Beyond the basic red dot, some laser pointers can produce different images, including butterflies, mice and stars.
 Be careful not to shine it in your cat’s eyes.

 Wand- and fishing pole-type toys are favorites, too.
-Some fishing-pole toys mimic the real thing, with a fly reel that has a catnip-stuffed mouse attached at the end.
+Some fishing-pole toys mimic real prey with a fly reel that has a catnip-stuffed mouse attached at the end.
 Cast it down the hall, reel it in, and watch your cat go wild chasing it.

 Cats are climbers.
 Put up a floor-to-ceiling cat tree that gives your cat a view of the outdoors, or install window box bird feeders that encourage the cat to jump onto the windowsill.